lynnlangit/learning-alibaba-cloud/0_setup_and_security/README.md

 - RAM-Role – a virtual identity that can be assigned to multiple real identities
 - RAM-Policy - a set of one or more permissions in a document
     - attach TO one more user or role

-## Other Info

-- Start with Aliyun-Setup.md
-- Includes RAM sample scripts and RAM sample json policy
-- If Enterprise, see Aliyun Enterprise setup steps

-## Client
+## Client Options

-There are multiple clients
+There are multiple clients:
-- Use Alibaba Cloud API
+- Use code with the Alibaba Cloud API
-- Use scripts
+- Use scripts with the Aliaba Cloud cli
+- Run scripts iwth the integrated Cloud Shell for the Alibaba Cloud cli
 - Extension for VSCode